-It’s time to ban calf-roping at the Calgary Stampede
+It’s time to ban cruel rodeo events at the Calgary Stampede

 The Calgary Stampede, like all rodeos, is a cruel spectacle of animal abuse.
 Fear, pain and stress are used to coerce animals into performing for the entertainment of human beings – a barbaric concept.
 Yet here in Canada, in the 21st century, we offer this as a tourist attraction and as a symbol of our culture.